easyquery/OtherSamples/eqs/js/README.md

 SQBAPI_HOST: "http://sqlquerybuilder.com/",  //You will need to change this address in case of using a standalone (local) version of EasyQuery Server
 SQBAPI_KEY: "XXXX-XXXXXXXXX-XXXX-XXXX", //Your API key for SQL Query Builder service
 MODEL_ID: "NWind"; //Your model's ID
-MODEL_FILE_JSON: "NWind.json"; //The name of your model file
 ```
 Our sample script loads NWind.json model file.
-You will need to replace the values of `MODEL_ID` and `MODEL_FILE_JSON` configuration parameter to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel" and "MyModel.json").
+You will need to replace the values of `MODEL_ID` configuration parameter to the ID of your model and the name of JSON file created on previous step (e.g. "MyModel").

 The `config.js` file contains the database connection settings as well.
 By default they are set to connect to our public database sample, but you may change this as you need.